The factory doesn't need

 01 AUTHORIZE

-Cloud-side authority.
+Cloud-side authorization.

 02 Execution